 To store the cookies, place them in an airtight container.
 You can keep them on the countertop or in the pantry for up to one week.

-More Sweet Treat You’ll Love!
+More Sweet Treats You’ll Love!

 Ingredients